briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

         Administrator shall grant the taxpayer's requested extension.

-    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of Section 5747.08 of the ORC, a taxpayer shall automatically receive an extension for the filing of the Municipality's income tax return.
+    3. _(3)_ If the Tax Commissioner extends for all taxpayers the date for filing state income tax returns under division (G) of [Section 5747.08][ORC Section 5747.08] of the Ohio R.C., a taxpayer shall automatically receive an extension for the filing of the Municipality's income tax return.
 The extended due date of the Municipality's income tax return shall be the same as the extended due date of the state income tax return.

     4. _(4)_ If the Tax Administrator considers it necessary in order to ensure the payment of the tax imposed by the Municipality, the Tax Administrator